 ENISA will continue assisting EU MS to develop their capabilities in the area of NCSS.
 The Agency can build on its work from previous years and will assist the MS to deploy existing best practices in the relevant fields and offer targeted assistance on specific NCSS objectives (e.g. CIIP, creation of PPPs etc.).
 A priority will be to support the MS to create a NCSS that is in line with the priorities and requirements of the NIS Directive.
 Each year, the Agency focuses on one of the objectives of the strategy (e.g. collaboration, CIIP, governance).
 ENISA will investigate the activities of the MS and examine best practices and new potential incentives such as the sectoral NCSS.
-In the current situation of the COVID-19 pandemic, ENISA will analyse the ability of EU SMEs to cope with cybersecurity issues in a crisis such as COVID-19 and to provide recommendations for improvement; cybersecurity topics like how to handle phishing campaigns or to mitigate ransomware attacks will be included.
-SMEs are considered a vital part of society and business, thus in scope of every NCSS.

 ENISA will continue supporting the MS in evaluating their NCSS and their NIS initiatives.
 The Agency will update its NCSS assessment methodology and validate it with the help of public and private stakeholders.
 Then, ENISA will make this assessment methodology available to the MS to use is whenever needed for implementation.
-Finally, ENISA will enhance the NCSS map.